 - Eat more calories than your body uses, and you will gain weight.

 - Eat fewer calories than your body uses and you will lose weight.

 Approximately 3500 calories equals 1 lb of fat.
 Therefore, eating a deficit of 500 calories per day should see you lose about 1 lb of fat a week and vice versa.

 With Huel it is easy to know exactly how many calories you consume, you simply weigh the powder, then calculate how many calories are in it.
 The co-founder of Huel, James Collier BSc (Hons), RNutr's Guide to Fat Loss and Guide to Weight Gainare fantastic aids to your goals as well.

 You can find out more about how many calories your body needs with this online calorie calculator.

 Huel is generally best enjoyed cold; it’s particularly good with a few ice cubes thrown in!
 Huel can be drunk warm however, and is a great way to warm up on a cold winter’s morning.
 We don’t recommend using boiling water though, as this may affect its nutritional profile.
 To avoid this, boil the water and let it cool, or simply mix it with cold water before adding it to your Huel.

-- Unopened - Huel can be stored for up to a year in a dry, cool environment, away from direct sunlight, e.g. a kitchen cupboard.
+- Unopened - 1 year.
+Huel can be stored up to a year in a dry, cool environment, away from direct sunlight.
 There is a best before date printed on the pouch.

-- Pouch open - once open we quote 6 months.
-Plus reseal the pouch and store in a dry, cool environment, away from direct sunlight, e.g. a kitchen cupboard.
+- Pouch open - 6 months.
+You can reseal an opened pouch and store in dry, cool environment, away from direct sunlight for half a year.

 - European Union Scientific Committee on Food (SCF)